Azure/iot-edge-modbus/README.md

 Meaning of each field:

 * "SlaveConfigs" – Contains one or more Modbus slaves' configuration.
 In this sample, we have Slave01 and Slave02 two devices:
+* "Interval" – Interval between each push to IoT Hub in millisecond
 	* "SlaveConnection" – IPV4 address of the Modbus slave
-	* "Interval" – Interval between each read operation (not implement yet)
 	* "HwId" – Unique Id for each Modbus slave (user defined)
 	* "Operations" – Contains one or more Modbus read requests.
 In this sample, we have Op01 and Op02 two read requests in both Slave01 and Slave02:
 		* "UnitId" – The unit id to be read